distribution/distribution/doc/spec/api.md

 The image manifest can be fetched with the following url:

 ```
-GET /v2/<name>/manifests/<tag>
+GET /v2/<name>/manifests/<reference>
 ```

-The "name" and "tag" parameter identify the image and are required.
+The `name` and `reference` parameter identify the image and are required.
+The reference may include a tag or digest.

 A `404 Not Found` response will be returned if the image is unknown to the registry.
 If the image exists and the response is successful, the image